karntrehan/RewardsSDK-Sample/README.md

 *Make sure to use the latest version of the SDK*
  [ ![Download](https://api.bintray.com/packages/mpaani/Rewards/rewards/images/download.svg) ](https://bintray.com/mpaani/Rewards/rewards/_latestVersion)

-4. Implement the `RedemptionResponseListener` in the Activity from where the user can start the flow of viewing and redeeming rewards.
+4. Implement the `MPRedemptionResponseListener` in the Activity from where the user can start the flow of viewing and redeeming rewards.
 The listener has 2 callbacks.

     - `redemptionSuccess(TGiftSuccess tGiftSuccess)` : Callback that the redemption flow was complete.
 Contains:
      	- `rewardRedeemed` - Information about the reward redeemed.